objcio/articles/2014-07-08-sandbox-scripting.md

 	anchor "Privacy_Accessibility" of pane id "com.apple.preference.security" of application "System Preferences"

-That what we want.
+That's what we want.
 It also shows the hierarchy of the objects in System Preferences: an application has panes which have anchors.
 So let's tweak our script:

 	tell application "System Preferences"
 		reveal anchor "Privacy_Accessibility" of pane id "com.apple.preference.security"